mohammadanas7777/Hyperelasticity_VB_code/README.md

 **Step 3: Estimate the material model using the data**

-_Open the 'main_new.m' file enter material as 'NeoHookean_J2' and noiselevel as 'no' and then run the fill will give the estimated material model for the data set we have used i.e. NeoHookean material model._
+_Open the 'main_new_2.m' file enter material as 'NeoHookean_J2' and noiselevel as 'no' and then run the fill will give the estimated material model for the data set we have used i.e. NeoHookean material model._

 Step 3 can be used for material model estimation using low and high noise conditions for NeoHookean model.
 Just change noiselevel as 'low' or 'high' respectively, in the 'main_new.m' file.